 A Bright Future

 To defeat the incursion, Black Panther had to become the King of the Dead as he took a journey into the heart of darkness itself to save the world and his kingdom.
-But the future is bright for T’Challa as writer and famed political and social commentator Ta-Nehisi Coates has joined master artist Brian Stelfreeze to launch a new Black Panther series.
+But the future is bright for T’Challa as writer and famed political and social commentator Ta-Nehisi Coates has joined master artist Brian Stelfreeze on the most recent Black Panther series.

 This new take on the most regal of heroes is a fitting tribute to all the incarnations of the character that came before.
 From the high adventure and world-building of Lee and Kirby, to the social awareness of McGregor, to the political thrill-ride of Priest and everything in between, Coates and Stelfreeze have a plethora of amazing stories to borrow from as they forge the future of the Black Panther — a future where the rest of the world will soon discover that superheroes don’t come any more majestic than King T’Challa of Wakanda, the Black Panther.